 Garrapata State Park

-Just south of Carmel, Garrapata State Park is well worth the short trip for its extraordinary diversity of activities and landscapes.
+Just south of Carmel along the route to Big Sur, Garrapata State Park is well worth the short trip for its extraordinary diversity of activities and landscapes.

 Hike up the stairs from the beach to walk among the bluffs above.
 The Garrapata Coastal Bluff Trail is a beautiful, short trail that features many wildflowers.

-If you visit between February and April, the Calla Lily Valley will be in full bloom.
+If you’re sightseeing between February and April, the Calla Lily Valley will be in full bloom.
 It’s a sight to behold!
-Be sure to bring your camera and capture the moment forever.
+Photographers: Be sure to bring your camera and snap a picture for your Instagram feed to capture the moment forever.

 Mission Ranch Hotel & Restaurant